 ID: 48011 Length: Semester

-Credit: Physical Education
+Credit: Health Education

 This course is designed to help students better understand body systems and their functions.
 Students will understand the impact of personal health, behaviors and lifestyles on body systems.
 Emphasis will be placed on such important diseases and disorders as heart disease, cancer, diabetes, and AIDS.
 Students will become aware of the major communicable and noncommunicable diseases with the emphasis on prevention, treatment, and significant medical breakthroughs.
 Students will also learn how research and medical advances influence prevention, lifestyle, wellness, and the control of health problems.
 Knowledge of the short and long term effects associated with the use of alcohol, tobacco, and other drugs on reproduction, pregnancy, and the health and wellness of an individual will be emphasized.
 A preventative versus a curative approach will be taken in order to encourage students to take responsibility for their own lifestyles and wellness.